DSgbemisola/Database-Design-and-Implementation/README.md

 The external payroll company has requested a list of employees and the locations at which they work.
 The specifically requested that the list should not include the CEO or CFO who owns the company.
 In this phase, I created a view in our PostgreSQL database that returns this information and export the results to a CSV file.

-1. In our COFFEE database, I created a new view named staff_locations_view using the following SQL:
+1. In our COFFEE database, I created a new view named staff_locations_view using the following SQL statement:

  SELECT staff.staff_id,
  staff.first_name,